Dental Cleanings/Hygiene

 Dental hygiene is the foundation of oral health.
 By keeping bacteria out of, and away from, your gums and the bone around your teeth, you ensure that your gums and bone can stay healthy and your teeth can last as long as possible.
 To see the other preventative services we offer, click here!

-While we do perform most dental hygiene at this clinic, sometimes a patient presents with gum and bone disease that is severe enough that specialty intervention is required.
-In those cases, we will perform a full dental exam and take care of your dental needs and then submit a referral to a local Periodontist so that they can assess and treat your condition more thoroughly than we can here.
+While we do perform most dental hygiene at this clinic, sometimes a patient presents with gum and bone disease that is severe enough to require specialty intervention.
+In this case, we will perform a full dental exam and take care of the most immediate needs.
+Then we will submit a referral to a local periodontist so that they can assess and treat your condition more thoroughly.

-In addition to performing your dental cleanings, our hygienists will also coach you through areas that may need special attention when brushing and flossing and provide specific tips for getting in and around trouble areas in your mouth.
-Gum recession, dental implants, and bridges all provide unique challenges and we are ready to help you maintain good oral health and be with you in your journey to maintain the health of your gums at home between appointments.
+In addition to performing your dental cleanings, our hygienists will also coach you in areas that may need special attention when brushing and flossing.
+They’ll provide specific tips for getting in and around trouble areas in your mouth.
+Gum recession, dental implants, and bridges all provide unique challenges, and we are ready to help you maintain good oral health throughout your oral health journey.

 Not all dental cleanings are created equal!
 Depending on the level of gum or bone disease, we start with one of three types of cleanings: